 You may apply by mail or in person for the Vehicle Permit at the Division of Motor Vehicles and Licensing (DMV) or at any of Oahu's nine Satellite City Halls.
 For more information, contact the DMV at (808) 532-7700 between 7:45am – 4:15pm, Monday – Friday.

 You may use your Hawaii Vehicle Permit with your existing license plates for one year, or until your Mainland plates expire, whichever comes first.
 You also may retain your out-of-state Driver's License until it expires (although those under the age of 18 must apply immediately for a Hawaii Driver's License).
 DO NOT LET IT EXPIRE.
 A written driver's exam and eye exam are required and possibly a road test.
 However, if you let your license expire, a road test is a requirement.
-You can purchase a 158-page manual of Hawaii's driving laws, along with a sample written exam, for approximately $4.65 at any bookstore or Longs Drug store.
+You can purchase a 158-page manual of Hawaii's driving laws or review this one online, along with a sample written exam, for approximately $4.65 at any bookstore or Longs Drug store.
 Anyone over the age of 15 with parental or guardian consent may apply for a license.

 Finding parking can sometimes be difficult.
 However, there are many parking garages downtown with daily and monthly rates.
 Metered street parking also is available, except in some places during peak commuting hours.
 An expired meter fine is $30.00.
 Street parking is free at most places on Sundays, holidays and after 6:00 p.m. on weekdays.
 Be sure to check parking regulation signs – some metered parking lots require that meters be fed 24 hours every day.